Morning Habits That Lower Testosterone (And What to Do Instead)

 This keeps your body in a stress state — again, raising cortisol and lowering testosterone.

-Eat a balanced breakfast with protein, healthy fats, and complex carbs.
+Fix it: Eat a balanced breakfast with protein, healthy fats, and complex carbs.

 Examples: